rsdoiel/antenna/home.md

 date: 2024-10-23, from: Dwell

-A custom three-part door, cork walls, and an accessible bathroom get this California ranch ready for its residents to age-in-place.
+A custom three-part door, cork walls, and an accessible bathroom get this California ranch ready for its residents to age-in-place down the line.

 <br>